aimzworld007/aimzworld007.github.io/README.md

 - **Optimized Images**: External links for photos
 - **Minimal Dependencies**: Only essential CDN resources
 - **Cached Resources**: Browser caching for better performance

----

-**Ready to use in seconds!
-Just download and open in your browser.**